About the Quaker Leadership Scholars Program (QLSP)

 - Spiritual Disciplines: Practicing spiritual formation

-- Organizing and attending campus worship each month, including programmed, semi-programmed, and unprogrammed manners of worship
+- Organizing and attending campus worship regularly, including programmed, semi-programmed, and unprogrammed manners of worship

 - Community building through Community Hospitality events and monthly Community Time